 In some cases, gene mutations that contribute to lung cancer can be hereditary, which means that a person is more likely to develop the disease if it has affected a close relative.

 A 2011 study suggests that an individual’s genes are more likely to contribute to an increased chance of lung cancer if they are young and have never smoked.

 However, lung cancer can also run in families because of shared environmental factors and lifestyle habits.
 For example, families may live in an area with high amounts of hazardous chemicals.

 Smoking can also affect family members.
 Research has shown that children living with people who smoke are

 Inherited genetic changes

 Some genetic factors are inherited.
-Researchers know that DNA changes in a particular chromosome, such as chromosome 6, can influence a person’s lung cancer risk in various ways.
+Researchers know that DNA changes in a particular chromosome,

 Some people may inherit genes that make them less able to break down the cancer-causing chemicals in tobacco smoke.
 Others may inherit an inability to repair their DNA, making them particularly vulnerable to radiation and cancer-causing chemicals.